 - Organisational numbers

-While not as common as they once were, landline phones – also known as ‘home phones’ – are generally connected to many homes and businesses, meaning there are still plenty of people who use them.
-Up until the 1960s, Australian phone numbers contained six digits, while phone numbers nowadays contain up to 10 digits due to population and network growth.
-The first two digits in an Australian phone number indicate the region where the call is to be placed, with Australia broken down into geographical areas.
+While not as common as they once were, landline phones – also known as ‘home phones’ – are generally still connected to many businesses and homes who are reluctant to rely solely on mobile phones.
+The first two (out of 10) digits in an Australian phone number indicate the region where the call is to be placed, with Australia broken down into geographical areas.
 There are four major areas across Australia, including:

 - Central East region numbers (including areas such as Sydney and Canberra) start with ’02’